capoony/Chapter7-InvPopGenomics/README.md

 ### Preparing the bioinformatics analyses

 The full analysis pipeline including specific *Python* and *R* scripts can be found at https://github.com/capoony/InvChapter.
 As a first step, all necessary software needs to be installed.
-This information can be found in the shell-script `dependencies.sh` which can be found in the `shell/` folder.
+This information can be found in the shell-script `dependencies.sh` which is located in the `shell/` folder.

 ```bash
 ## (1) install dependencies